emount/florb/README.md

 ### Spotlights
 Spotlights provide a highly-configurable means for illuinating the orb, with the ability to set direction, intensity, color, and motion.
+A shininess factor sets the reflectivity on a global basis.

 ### Rim lighting
 Rim lighting can provide either a subtle glow around the edges of the